arraydesign/causeres/README.md

 * Ad supported;
 * Access to all content (articles are excerpted, with a link to the full article on the website) via un-differentiated RSS feed;
 * Access to all content (articles are excerpted, with a link to the full article on the website) via Kindle;
-* Access to all content (articles are excerpted, with a link to the full article on the website) via iPhone, iPad & Android;
+* Access to all content (articles are excerpted, with a link to the full article on the website) via iPhone, iPad & Android; and
-* Ability to like articles and response blog posts.
+* Ability comment on articles via twitter, tumblr and other micro blogging platforms.

 ## 2. Paid (visitors who’ve become members)
 * Ad free;